Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-17-A-Merritt-The-Last-Poet-and-the-Robots.md

 # Overall: 1/9.
-Why did Vandermeer put a fiction that was a part of round-robin novel here?
+Why did Vandermeer put a plausible science-fiction that was a part of round-robin novel here?
+It's hard for me to imagine this nasty work was derived from a 50-year-old journalist.